Luismbpr/0151_46_Labels_50_Percent/README.md

 ## Resources

 ##### Some of the resources used:
-*Note For the list of complete resources and aknowledgments please see 'main_report.pdf'.*
+*Note: For the list of complete resources and aknowledgments please see 'main_report.pdf'.*

 [EfficientNet](https://pytorch.org/vision/main/models/efficientnet.html)